-Prior to joining Gibson Dunn in May 2018, Mr. Day spent 15 years as a white collar prosecutor with the U.S. Department of Justice (DOJ), serving most recently as an Acting Deputy Assistant Attorney General of the DOJ’s Criminal Division, the highest level of career official in the Criminal Division.
-In this role, Mr. Day supervised more than 200 Criminal Division prosecutors and professionals tasked with investigating and prosecuting many of the country’s most significant and high-profile cases involving allegations of corporate and financial misconduct.
-He also exercised nationwide supervisory authority over Bank Secrecy Act and money-laundering charges, deferred prosecution agreements and non-prosecution agreements involving financial institutions.
+Prior to joining Gibson Dunn, Mr. Day had a distinguished 15-year career as a white collar prosecutor with the Department of Justice (DOJ), rising to the highest career position in the DOJ’s Criminal Division as an Acting Deputy Assistant Attorney General (DAAG).
+As a DAAG, Mr. Day had responsibility for approximately 200 prosecutors and other professionals.
+Mr. Day also previously served as Chief and Principal Deputy Chief of the Money Laundering and Asset Recovery Section.
+In these various leadership positions, from 2013 until 2018, Mr. Day supervised investigations and prosecutions of many of the country’s most significant and high-profile cases involving allegations of corporate and financial misconduct.
+He also exercised nationwide supervisory authority over the DOJ’s money laundering program, particularly any BSA and money-laundering charges, deferred prosecution agreements and non-prosecution agreements involving financial institutions.

 Mr. Day received a number of awards while at the DOJ, including the Attorney General’s Award for Distinguished Service, the second highest award for employee performance; the Assistant Attorney General’s Award for Exceptional Service; and the Assistant Attorney General’s Award for Ensuring the Integrity of Government.

 Mr. Day clerked for Chief United States District Court Judge Benson E. Legg of the District of Maryland.
 He earned his J.D. from the University of Virginia School of Law, where he graduated in 2002 after winning first place in the Lile Moot Court Competition and being selected to receive the Margaret G. Hyde Graduation Award.
 He graduated with honors and highest distinction from the University of Kansas in 1999 with a B.A. in Italian Literature and Humanities.